wp-plugins/add-meta-tags/readme.txt

 In 2.9 publisher social media profile links can no longer be set in the WordPress user profile page.
 Please move such information to the `Publisher Settings` section of Add-Meta-Tags settings page (Settings->Metadata).

+= 2.8.9 =

+A WPML language configuration file has been added.
+Please re-check your WPML and Polylang configuration after upgrading.

 == Changelog ==